Range Resources Corporation (RRC) Shares Down Despite Recent Market Volatility - News Heater

 Conclusion

-In summary, Range Resources Corporation (RRC) has had a better performance as of late.
-Analysts have bearish opinions on the stock, with some viewing it as a “sell” and others as a “hold”.
+To wrap up, the performance of Range Resources Corporation (RRC) has been better in recent times.
+The stock has received a bearish of “sell” and “hold” ratings from analysts.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.